The 2019 21-Day Racial Equity Challenge has been a big success!

 We believe it benefits us all to have greater collective capacity and courage to identify and address the different ways that bias, prejudice, privilege, and oppression show up in our work and lives.

-This exercise, originally developed by Dr. Eddie Moore, Jr. and Debby Irving and has been adapted by Food Solutions New England with support from the Interaction Institute for Social Change.
-The challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of power, privilege, and leadership.
+This Challenge was originally developed by Dr. Eddie Moore, Jr., Dr. Marguerite Penick-Parks and Debby Irving and has been adapted by Food Solutions New England with support from the Interaction Institute for Social Change.
+The challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact the food system, to connect with one another, to identify ways to dismantle racism and become better leaders for a more just, equitable food system.

 Save the date for 2020!
 The 21- Day Racial Equity Challenge will run from March 30 - April 19!